JalanshMunshi/jalansh-munshi-v2/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role:  Software Engineer at Adobe | The Luminosity Lab, ASU | Ex-Full Stack Dev at Pirimid Fintech
+role:  Software Engineer, ML at Adobe

 # Organizations/Affiliations to show in About widget
 organizations: